423 W. Main Street,

 After October, 1942, ‘West’ was formally dropped for the theatre’s name, and it was known from then on as the Fox Theatre.
 On February 17, 1959, the theatre was sold to John, Marie and Salma Sawaya, a son and two daughters of a prominent Trinidad Lebanese family.

 Mike Hadad, a nephew of the Sawaya’s, has been manager of the theatre for several years.
-As of mid-2011, it remains open screening a feature film seven evenings a week and an occasional matinee on Sundays.
+As of mid-2011, it remained open screening a feature film seven evenings a week and an occasional matinee on Sundays.
 It was closed in the Summer of 2013.

 Just login to your account and subscribe to this theater